bhaidar/bhaidar.github.io/_posts/2018-09-03-create-a-web-app-on-the-microsoft-azure-portal.md

 Today, we've created the Web App container and prepared the app for deployment by setting up the staging deployment slot.

-In the next article, we'll be creating an ASP.NET Core app using the .NET Core CLI as part of this series on creating and hosting an ASP.NET Core app on Windows Azure.
+In the next article, we'll be creating an ASP.NET Core app using the .NET Core CLI as part of this series on creating and hosting an ASP.NET Core app on Microsoft Azure.